Silky Gomboy 240 Folding Saw

 Best Fit

-Small camp wood jobs where clean cutting beats chopping
+Small camp wood jobs where clean cutting beats chopping.

 Why It Works